Department of Integrative Health & Exercise Science

 Prerequisite(s): SO101 or permission of the instructor.

 Examination of gender-specific issues surrounding participation in sports that includes epidemiology of injuries, psychosocial aspect of athletes, physiological conditions, and biomechanics of the body.
+This course is cross-listed with WS320.
 Offered alternating spring semesters.

 An introduction to methods of conducting needs assessments of target populations.
 Working with their intended audience, students will learn to create programs with quantifiable goals and outcomes.
 Included in the program design will be considerations of budgetary, personnel, and facility requirements.
 Program marketing, client recruitment strategies, plus outcomes assessment and program evaluation will be examined and discussed.
 Offered alternating fall semesters.